taoyuphy/starter-hugo-research-group/content/authors/chengyuan_cai/_index.md

 user_groups:
 - Grad Students
 ---
 Chengyuan Cai (蔡成渊) is a graduate student in the School of Physics at Huazhong University of Science and Technology (Wuhan, China).
-He focuses on interesting theoretical problems among spin transfer between quasiparticles and quantum transport in low-dimensional electronics.
+He focuses on interesting theoretical problems among spin transfer between quasiparticles, chiral interaction driven spin phenomena, and quantum transport in low-dimensional electronics.